CODEPhylo/phylospec/docs/language.md

 Real c ~ b

 // 🚫 can't add a number to a distribution object
-Real d ~ Normal(mean=0.0, sd=1.0) + 10
+Real d ~ Normal(mean = 0.0, sd = 1.0) + 10

 // 🚫 can't apply log to a distribution object
-Real e ~ log(Normal(mean=0.0, sd=1.0))
+Real e ~ log(Normal(mean = 0.0, sd = 1.0))

-// ✅ the function IID takes a distribution object and creates a new distribution object
+// ✅ the function IID takes a distribution object and creates a new distribution object Vector<Real> f ~ IID(
-//    hence we can draw from it
-Vector<Real> f ~ IID(
-    base = Normal(mean=0.0, sd=1.0),
+    base = Normal(mean = 0.0, sd = 1.0),
-    n=5
+    n = 5
 )
 ```

+By convention, functions returning a distribution always start with an uppercase letter, whereas all others start with a lowercase letter.

+We now look at more details, but we've already covered the main things to know.

 > [!TIP]
 > Check out the [types.md](types.md), [distributions.md](distributions.md), and [functions.md](functions.md) documents for a list of all types, distributions, and functions.

-> [!NOTE]
-> Open questions:
->
-> - Do we use `;` or newlines to separate statements?
-> - Do we allow numerical operations like addition and multiplication?

 ### 2.2.
 Naming Conventions

-- Types and distributions names should use PascalCase (e.g., `PositiveReal`).
+- Types and functions returning distributions should use PascalCase (e.g., `PositiveReal`).
 Only alphanumeric characters are allowed, they must start with a letter.
 - Variable names should use camelCase (e.g., `rate`) and can contain Unicode characters.
-They must start with a letter.
+They must start with a letter (a greek letter like `α` also works).
-- Function names should use camelCase (e.g., `log`).
+- Function not returning distributions should use camelCase (e.g., `log`).
 Only alphanumeric characters are allowed, they must start with a letter.
-- Function and distribution argument names should use camelCase (e.g., `log`).
+- Function argument names should use camelCase (e.g., `log`).
 Only alphanumeric characters are allowed, they must start with a letter.
-- Redundant prefixes like `dn` or suffixes like `Distribution` are discouraged.
+- Attribute names should use camelCase (e.g., `log`).
+Only alphanumeric characters are allowed, they must start with a letter.

 ### 2.3.
-Function, Method and Distribution Calls
+Function Calls

 ```
 PositiveReal mean ~ Exponential(1.0);